Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • 1.
 Check the deadlines

-To apply for this Master’s programme you will need to register in Studielink AND apply for the programme at the Faculty of Science through DataNose before the mentioned dates, even if you have not completed your Bachelor’s programme yet.
+To apply for this Master’s programme you will need to register in Studielink before May 1 AND fill out the UvA application form through DataNose, even if you have not completed your Bachelor’s programme yet.

 Start your application procedure on time

 Registrations in Studielink and DataNose and getting all documents ready will take several days.
-Therefore, we strongly recommend to start the application procedure at least a week before the deadline.
+Therefore, we recommend to start the application procedure at least a week before the deadline.
+Since Studielink registrations have just recently opened for this programme, we will be lenient towards students who have registered through Studielink but haven’t been able to send in the UvA application form and attachments immediately afterwards.

 Deadlines